riplaboratory/Kanaloa/PrimerDocuments/WifiSpectrumRegulations/readme.md

 **When discussing RF operations, an operator must consider the frequency band their operations will occupy, as well as the EIRP they are sending down their frequency band**.
 Different frequency bands will have different reguations, regarding EIRP, so careful selection depending on your range requirements is required.

 ## 915 MHz
 The 915 MHz spectrum (902 to 928 MHz) has very little formal regulation.
-The biggest in place by the FCC requires that operators utilize frequency hopping in this spectrum, and that your maximum EIRP is 1 watt (36 dBm) [2].
+The biggest in place by the FCC requires that operators utilize frequency hopping in this spectrum, and that your maximum EIRP is 1 watt (36 dBm).

 Sources:
  - [1] [Understanding the FCC regulations for low-power, non-licensed transmitters (FCC)](https://transition.fcc.gov/Bureaus/Engineering_Technology/Documents/bulletins/oet63/oet63rev.pdf)